 Introduction

-A rich aesthete, a therapist, and a manager walked into a university… But this is no joke.
-These three characters have quietly shaped the moral logic of many contemporary universities and show no signs of leaving.
+A rich aesthete, a therapist, and a manager walked into a university… and made it their home.
+It is a poor punchline, but then this is no joke: these three characters have increasingly shaped the moral logic of many contemporary universities and show no signs of leaving.

 Characters and moral diagnosis